iamtomhewitt/home-dashboard/README.md

 A widget that cycles headlines every minute.
 New headlines are fetched over time.
 Tapping on the BBC news widget opens up the displayed headline on the BBC news website.

 ### ☀ Weather
 Forecast for now, and the next four days.
+It uses an [api I built](https://github.com/iamtomhewitt/home-dashboard-weather-manager).

 ### 🚂 Trains
 A scrollable widget showing the latest trains from my local stations, showing any cancellations or delays.
 It uses an [api I built](https://github.com/iamtomhewitt/home-dashboard-train-manager).